mariusbanea/students-booking-system-server/readme.md

 # Student Mentoring System

-> The software is used only by restaurant personnel when a customer calls to request a student.
+> The software is used only by school personnel when a customer calls to request a student.
 > At this point, the customers will not access the system online.

 There are no user stories for deployment: it is expected that you will deploy the application to production after you finish a user story.